D3R50N/fast-ejs/README.md

 Using `<%=` means you're expecting an escaped value but `$css` requires to be unescaped.
 Using `<%-` means you're expecting an unescaped but `user.name` may return a string.

+- **Don't put components or data directory inside the pages directory**

+Any file inside the pages dir is considered a static file cause this directory is scanned to find ejs files and other files to generate an output.

+`pages.dir` contains files that will be built (ejs, images, css, etc..)
+`components.dir` contains parts of pages.
+Not pages.
+`data.dir` contains data that will be used by the pages.

+Therefore, adding components dir inside the pages dir, means components will be generated as pages and data dir files will be generated as static files.

 - **Fast EJS is a builder / generator.
 Not a framework**

-You're basiclally coding ejs templates with 'super powers', and something is generating the html and css files for you.
-You're not using a big framework that will run your SaaS.\
+Because of some features like access of the current route (`$route`) or usage of async data, you might think you're using a kind of framework.
+But no. You're basically coding ejs templates with 'super powers', and something is generating the html and css files for you.

+When someone visit your site, he will just see the static files early built.
+Even if some of your data are retrieved at build time, they can't change once the build is done.

+So, you're not using a big framework that will run your SaaS.\
 Please consider using this for small projects like static portfolios or landing pages.

 ## Contributing